JazmineMT/ContentGuide/04-creating-structured-content.md

 When using a photo, make sure it only includes relevant information.
 If you're pointing to specific items on the page, make sure to mark up the image to reflect this.
 We use red circle identifiers when marking photos.

-Here is an example of a photo marked up for documentation:
+Here's an example of a photo marked up for documentation:
 <div align='center'>
 <img src='Screen Shot 2021-05-17 at 4.27.00 PM.png'/>
 </div>